serverless/serverless/docs/guides/providers.md

 If you are deploying a traditional Serverless Framework app, an instance of the service is created for that stage and region.
 If you are using a Component-based service, then an instance is created for each stage of the service.

-Serverless Framework, on deployment, will use the provider associate with the Instance, Service, or Organization Default Provider, in priority order.
+Serverless Framework, on deployment, will use the provider associated with the Instance, Service, or Organization Default Provider, in priority order.
 In other words, the providers are inherited and can be overridden at each level.

 The organization default provider enables you to deploy using that organization default provider without needing to set a provider at the service or instance level.
 Similarly, setting a provider at the service level enables you to create new instances and deploy right away without needing to set a provider on the instance.